-The D&I Policy supports the FTSE Women Leaders Review (Hampton-Alexander) voluntary targets for 40% board positions to be held by women by the end of 2025 and for FTSE350 companies to have a woman hold the Chair or Senior Independent Director position.
-The LGIMI Board composition has 66% female representation, achieving the Group's objective.
-Further, the independent director Chair role at LGIMH level is held by a woman.
+The D&I Policy supports the FTSE Women Leaders Review (Hampton-Alexander) voluntary targets for 40% board and leadership positions to be held by women by the end of 2025 and the FCA target for FTSE350 companies that one of the Chair, Senior Independent Director, Chief Executive Officer or Chief Financial Officer positions be held by a woman by the end of 2025.
+The LGIMI Board composition has 66% female representation and is chaired by Michelle Scrimgeour achieving the Group's objective.